ardagnir/athame/README.md

 **Additional Notes**
 - You can add the --nobuild flag to the setup script if you want to configure/build/install yourself.
 - You can change what Vim binary is used by passing --vimbin=/path/to/vim to the setup script.
+- You can install Athame locally by passing --nosudo --prefix=$HOME/local/ to the setup script for readline and bash.

 ##Setting up Athame Zsh